-Any student with a nationally recognized EMT-Paramedic License or Certificate (State or National Registry) may be awarded college credit hours toward an EMS Associate of Science degree.
-Students are required to complete at least 12 credit hours at ENMU-Roswell.
-Included in those 12 credit hours must be at least 3 hours of EMS Electives.
-Please submit the following documents for review if seeking credit for current licensure or certificate:]
+Any student with a nationally recognized EMT-Paramedic License or Certificate (State or National Registry) may be awarded college credit hours toward an EMS Associate of Applied Science degree.
+Students are required to complete at least 15 credit hours at ENMU-Roswell.
+Please submit the following documents for review if seeking credit for current licensure or certificate:

-- Application for Admission (apply online at www.roswell.enmu.edu) - Verified current Licensure and/or NREMT Certification as a Paramedic - Official high school transcripts from an accredited institution or satisfactory GED test scores.
-(Any high school, GED, or college transcripts must be sent directly to ENMU-Roswell from the school previously attended.
-Transcripts should be sent to: Eastern New Mexico University-Roswell, P.O.
-Box 6000, ATTN: Admissions & Records, Roswell, NM 88202.)
+- Application for Admission (apply online at www.roswell.enmu.edu) - Verified current Licensure and/or NREMT Certification as a Paramedic - Official High School transcripts from an accredited institution or satisfactory GED test scores.
+(Any High School, GED, or College transcripts must be sent directly to ENMU-Roswell from the school previously attended.
+Transcripts should be sent to: Eastern New Mexico University Roswell, P.O.
+Box 6000, ATTN: Admission & Records, Roswell, NM 88202.)